nasa-gcn/gcn.nasa.gov/app/routes/circulars.md

 ## Archive

-GCN Circular are atuomatically archived.
-There are various ways to access past Circular:
+GCN Circulars are atuomatically archived.
+There are various ways to access past Circulars:

 - The list of all Circulars [in serial number order](https://gcn.gsfc.nasa.gov/gcn3_archive.html).
-- A human-curated list of Circulars grouped [by object](https://gcn.gsfc.nasa.gov/selected.html).
+- A human-curated list of Circulars [grouped by object](https://gcn.gsfc.nasa.gov/selected.html).
-- The [GCN Viewer](https://heasarc.gsfc.nasa.gov/tachgcn), which aumatically ingests and parses GCN Circulars, and fills a searchable relational database.
+- The [GCN Viewer](https://heasarc.gsfc.nasa.gov/tachgcn), which aumatically ingests and parses GCN Circulars, and fills out a searchable relational database.